-However, humans may also act as intermediate hosts for T. solium larvae if they ingest T. solium eggs from human excreta (see Figure: Taenia solium life cycle.).
-Some experts postulate that if an adult tapeworm is present in the intestine, gravid proglottids (tapeworm segments) may be passed retrograde from the intestine to the stomach, where oncospheres (immature form of the parasite enclosed in an embryonic envelope) may hatch and migrate to subcutaneous tissue, muscle, viscera, and the CNS.
+However, humans may also act as intermediate hosts for T. solium larvae if they ingest T. solium eggs from human excreta (see Figure: Taenia solium life cycle).
+Some experts postulate that if an adult tapeworm is present in the intestine, gravid proglottids (tapeworm segments) may be passed retrograde from the intestine to the stomach, where oncospheres (immature form of the parasite enclosed in an embryonic envelope) may hatch and migrate to subcutaneous tissue, muscle, viscera, and the central nervous system.

 Adult tapeworms may reside in the small bowel for years.
 They reach 2 to 8 m in length and produce up to 1000 proglottids; each contains about 50,000 eggs.

 Taenia solium life cycle

 Taeniasis and cysticercosis occur worldwide.
 Cysticercosis is prevalent, and neurocysticercosis is a major cause of seizure disorders in Latin America.
 Cysticercosis is rare in countries with low pork consumption (eg, Muslim-predominant countries).
 Infection in the US is most common among immigrants, but North Americans who have not traveled abroad have been infected by ingesting ova from people who visited endemic countries and are harboring adult T. solium.

-Rarely, zoonotic Taenia spp other than T. solium cause neurocysticercosis.
+Rarely, zoonotic Taenia species other than T. solium cause neurocysticercosis.

-Viable cysticerci (larval form) in most organs cause minimal or no tissue reaction, but death of the cysts in the central nervous system, eye, or spinal cord can release antigens that elicit an intense tissue response.
+Viable cysticerci (larval form) in most organs cause minimal or no tissue reaction, but dying cysts in the central nervous system, eye, or spinal cord can release antigens that elicit an intense tissue response.
 Thus, symptoms often do not appear for years after infection.

-Infection in the brain (cerebral cysticercosis) may result in severe symptoms due to mass effect and inflammation induced by degeneration of cysticerci and release of antigens.
+Infection in the brain (neurocysticercosis) may result in severe symptoms due to mass effect and inflammation induced by degeneration of cysticerci and release of antigens.

 Depending on the location and number of cysticerci, patients with neurocysticercosis may present with seizures, signs of increased intracranial pressure, hydrocephalus, focal neurologic signs, altered mental status, or aseptic meningitis.